48-Hour Vacation By Boat

 Lunchtime

 Your explorations will work up an appetite.
-Pick any of the Olde Towne restaurants and enjoy.
-Gosport Tavern is a Saturday lunchtime haunt but maybe you want to explore something you’ve never tried, so check out Beyond Vegan Cell Food or head over to District for authentic southern Soul Food.
-California burritos at 619 Cantina are always a good choice.
+Pick any of the Olde Towne restaurants and explore something you’ve never tried, so check out Beyond Vegan Cell Food or head over to Charm & Manners for authentic southern Soul Food, and California burritos at 619 Cantina are always a good choice.
 You can’t go wrong with any of these family-owned, chef-run restaurants.

 1:30 pm